benjavalero/replacer/README.md

   - Terms with non-alphabetic characters (dots, spaces or digits) are not taken into account.
 Terms included in the false positive list (detailed further) are ignored too.

 - **Composed**.
 Expressions, with more than one word, potentially misspelled, or terms not fitting in the Orthography category.
-  - Most subtypes are extracted from the list in https://es.wikipedia.org/wiki/Usuario:Benjavalero/ComposedMisspellings.
+  - They are extracted from the list in https://es.wikipedia.org/wiki/Usuario:Benjavalero/ComposedMisspellings.
 The list is refreshed every hour.
-  - Subtypes **ó between numbers** and **ó between words** for unnecessary uses of conjunction "ó" containing a diacritic (only in Spanish).

 - **Dates**.
 Dates with wrong format.
   - **Month in uppercase**.
 Dates with the month in uppercase: `2 de Septiembre de 2019`